 The “Tree of Life” is a common motif throughout Mesopotamian mythology.

 5000 BCE – Mesopotamia is a broader geographical term for ‘the land between the rivers’, referring to the ancient civilizations that lived between the Tigris and Euphrates river.
-Today its area includes modern day Iraq, Kuwait and parts of Syria, Turkey and Iran.
+Today its area includes modern day Iran, Iraq, Kuwait and parts of Syria and Turkey.

 Mesopotamia was dominated by six primary cultures: Sumerians, Akkadians, Hittites, Assyrians, Phoenicians and Babylonians.

-3500 BCE – Sumerians were the first ever urban civilization.
+3800 BCE – Sumerians were the first ever civilization that formed in the area now known as Iraq.
 They invented cuneiform, wedge-like impressions in wet clay that dried into tablets.
-It eventually replaced early pictographs.
+It evolved from early pictographs.

-The Anunna/Anunnaki were the primordial Gods of Mesopotamia, they were believed to be the offspring of An/Anu the father god and his wife, the earth goddess Ki.
-The eldest child of the Anunnaki was Enlil, the god of air and chief god of the Sumerian pantheon.
-The Sumerians believed that, until Enlil was born, An/Anu (Sky) and Ki (Earth) were inseparable.
-Then, Enlil (Wind/Air) separated sky from earth and carried away his mother Ki to the cosmos while his father An/Anu (sky) held the sky.
+The Anunna/Anunnaki were the primordial Gods of Mesopotamia, who were believed to be the offspring of An/Anu the father god and Ki, the earth goddess.
+The eldest child of the Anunnaki was Enlil/El, the god of air/wind and chief god of the Sumerian pantheon.
+The Sumerians believed that, until Enlil was born, An/Anu sky) and Ki (earth) were inseparable.
+Then, Enlil (air/wind) separated sky from earth and carried away his mother Ki to the cosmos while his father An/Anu (sky) held the sky.

-The seven gods of the Anunnaki were: An/Anu (Father Sky), Ki/Ninhursag (Mother Earth), Enlil (Wind/Air), Enki/Ea (Water/Earth), Nanna/Sin (Moon), Utu (Sun) and Inanna/Ishtar (Venus/Star).
+The seven gods of the Anunnaki were: An/Anu (Father Sky), Ki/Ninhursag (Mother Earth), Enlil (air/wind), Enki/Ea (water/earth), Nanna/Sin (moon), Utu (sun) and Inanna/Ishtar (venus/star).
 Later these seven “gods” also took on the form of fish, eagles and angels as the Apkulla or wise sages as well as versions of themselves in other cultures.
 The word Anunna or Anunnaki may translate into “seed.”

 2750 BCE – Phoenicians (Lebanon) the city Usher was founded as a port along the Mediterranean Sea.
 They worshipped Astarte/Asherah (Inanna/Ishstar) as the queen of heaven and her son, Baal.
 Baal was seen as a fertility God.
 Astarte is the root of the word “star.”

-The Cedars of Lebanon – were seen as the “home of the gods” that were protected by Enlil.
+The Cedars of Lebanon – were seen as the “home of the gods” that were protected by Enlil (god of wind/air).
 The Cedars of Lebanon were highly prized by surrounding cultures.

 2600 BCE – Shamash – is the combination of (An/Sky & Utu/Sun) His symbol of the solar disc shows a circle with four points protruding toward the cardinal directions and four wavy lines emanating diagonally outward from between them, representing the power, light, warmth, and reach of the sun.
 Shamash as An/Anu/Utu was not only the bringer of light but the arbiter of justice.
 The light of the sun was thought to be able to penetrate and pierce every level of the earth, even to the underworld, and illuminate the human heart.
 Most of the myths featuring Shamash emphasize his kindness and generosity.
 Nanna was his counterpart as God of the Moon and wisdom.
 His twin sister Inanna was the heavenly queen who held Shamash in place among the stars.